Tensor-Array/BinaryTensor/docs/calculating-loss.md

 ## Calculating loss

-Normally, you are calculating loss by:
+Normally, you are calculating loss by this:

 ```
 loss = pow((a - b), 2)